AngeloKai/ml-for-web/README.md

     such as [Tensorflow](https://www.tensorflow.org) can have file
     size that ranges from a few hundred Mb to more than one GB.
-Some frameworks optimizing for mobile experience shrink the model size down to around 20 Mb by applying techniques such as [quantizatio](#quantization).
+Some frameworks optimizing for mobile experience shrink the model size down to around 20 Mb by applying techniques such as [quantization](#quantization).
     Unfortunately, the process isn't as simple as described.
-The techniques do run the risk of reducing accuracy so developers have to keep double checking throughout the optimization process.
+The techniques do run the risk of reducing accuracy, so developers have to keep double checking throughout the optimization process.

 1. After the developer combat the model size challenge, they have to face the next challenge of language choice.
 The most well-known machine learning frameworks today don't have the option of training models in JavaScript.
-The typical option is writing the model in python , which the frameworks can compile down to executable and sometimes C.<sup>[4](#myfootnote4)</sup> Developers can either transpile the model to JS or re-compile it to work with WebAssembly.
+The typical option is writing the model in python, which the frameworks can compile down to executable and sometimes C.<sup>[4](#myfootnote4)</sup> Developers can either transpile the model to JS or re-compile it to work with WebAssembly.
 The former option means increased file size but easier way to improve performance.
 Developers can easily re-write the model to be multi-threaded, a feature not yet available in WebAssembly.<sup>[5](#myfootnote5)</sup> Developers can also more easily accelerate the models with GPU level acceleration with existing libraries of wrapper functions of WebGL.
-The latter would mean consistent file size but much harder route to improve performance, though there is a silver lining.
+The latter would mean consistent file size but much harder route to improving performance, though there is a silver lining.
     For computations that can hardly be accelerated by GPU, such as [fast fourier transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform),
     WebAssembly can accelerate them faster because they would be computed in the CPU directly,